lukas-krecan/JsonUnit/README.md

 ```

 ## <a name="dots"></a>Escaping dots
-Sometimes you have dots in JSON element names and you need to address those elements.
+Sometimes you have dots in JSON element names, and you need to address those elements.
 It is possible to escape dots like this

 ```java
 assertThatJson("{\"name.with.dot\": \"value\"}").node("name\\.with\\.dot").isStringEqualTo("value");
 ```

 ## <a name="lenient"></a>Lenient parsing of expected value
 Writing JSON string in Java is huge pain.
-JsonUnit parses expected values leniently so you do not have to quote keys
+JsonUnit parses expected values leniently, so you do not have to quote keys,
 and you can use single quotes instead of double quotes.
 Please note that the actual value being compared is parsed in strict mode.

 ```java